Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 As noted previously, you will need to configure NGINX to point to your SSL certificate (procured from either <a href="http://startssl.com" target="_blank">StartSSL</a> or <a href="http://www.godaddy.com/ssl/ssl-certificates.aspx?ci=8979">elsewhere</a>).
 Configuring NGINX to work with SSL is easy (see: <a href="https://github.com/diaspora/diaspora/blob/master/chef/cookbooks/diaspora/templates/default/nginx.conf.erb#L65">these three lines</a> in our configuration as a reference).

 Take note: We upgrade all requests to port 80 to 443.
 We recommend you do the same.

+**OSX Server Note** If you use startssl to obtain both a private key and a certificate don't forget to decrypt the private key using the following command `openssl rsa -in ssl.key -out ssl.key'.
+Import the decrypted key (ssl.key) and a certificate (ssl.crt) file into Server Admin by dragging the files into the Certificate manager found here: Server Admin>Web>Site>example.com>Security>Manage Certificates>Import Certificate Identity.
+If the certificate & key are valid the certificate should be 'blue'.
+Once imported, the certificate can then be selected as the security for the site.

 ### Configuring WebSockets
 WebSockets is required to have instant notifications and similar services, you can completely live without it.
 If you fancy it see [[this page|WebSockets]].